Code-Institute-Submissions/cumbrian-kayaking/README3.md

 **The website attempts to meet the users goals ** by providing

-  Quick, easy and obvious navigation to  access extra information  -
+ Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for questions.

-    CTA buttons, link to contact form with text area for questions.
+ .Images on the website  aimed at  instilling in the user an immediate

-     Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, image gallery
+    sense of “ I would love to experience that “- hero image, image gallery

-      Compelling, easy to read information on the website in terms of - features,  team credentials.
+ 2. Compelling, easy to read information on the website in terms of - features,  team credentials.

        Reassurance  that their email will not be spammed